Warren Buffett donates $2.9 bln to Gates Foundation, family charities

 Buffett's largest donation was $3.61 billion in 2019, when Berkshire's stock price was higher.

-Though Buffett has donated 48% of his Berkshire shares, he still owns roughly 15.2% of the Omaha, Nebraska-based conglomerate and controls nearly one-third of its voting power.
+Though Buffett has donated 48% of his Berkshire shares, he still owns 15.5% of the Omaha, Nebraska-based conglomerate and controls 31% of its voting power.

 Forbes magazine said on Tuesday that Buffett was still worth $71.4 billion, ranking seventh worldwide.